peejaywk/FourFifthsJazz/README.md

 * [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) was used to check/validate the CSS file.
 * [W3C Markup Validator](https://validator.w3.org/) was used to check/validate all the HTML files in this project.
 * [Autoprefixer](http://autoprefixer.github.io/) was used to add vendor prefixes to the CSS file.
+* [Balsamiq](https://balsamiq.com/) was used to create the wireframe mockups of the website.

 <a name="testing"></a>